 The cause of chlamydia is a type of bacteria called Chlamydia trachomatis.
 This bacteria occurs in parts of your body that are soft and moist.
 These areas include your genitals, anus, eyes, and throat.

 Chlamydia can be spread through sexual activity.
 Women can give chlamydia to infants during childbirth.

-You may have no symptoms with chlamydia or symptoms could develop several weeks after contracting the infection.
+You may have no symptoms with chlamydia or symptoms could develop several weeks after contracting chlamydia.
 Getting tested for STDs regularly is very important in diagnosing chlamydia.

 Visible symptoms of chlamydia vary between men and women.

 Symptoms found in people with female anatomy include: